arvind4uall/Notes/Docker/README.md

 # DOCKER

+## What is Docker?

+Docker is a containerization platform that allows developers to easily build, deploy, and manage applications in containerized environments.
+Containers are lightweight, portable, and self-contained packages that include all the necessary dependencies and libraries needed to run a specific application.

 Docker images can be created using writing script in docker file.
 While container is an instance of of images.
 Container can be created any number of times while image is being created at only once.

 ### Docker Vs Virtual Machine